-WATCH: Elementary School Teacher Threatens to Kill 8-year-old’s Mother at California Protests
+WATCH: Elementary School Teacher Threatens to Kill 8-Year-Old’s Mother at California Protests

 A California elementary school teacher has apologized after she was filmed screaming threats at an eight-year-old girl and her mother who were attending a Black Lives Matter protest.

-Carrie Maxwell, a second-grade teacher at Wayside Elementary School, was seen in the video threatening to kill Erika Baze and her eight-year-old daughter, Kimberly, following protests in Bakersfield, California:
+Carrie Maxwell, a second-grade teacher at Wayside Elementary School, was seen in the video threatening Erika Baze and her eight-year-old daughter, Kimberly, following protests in Bakersfield, California:

 @Wayside_Elem_ it has come to my attention that a staffer of yours, Carrie Maxwell, who happens to be a second grade teacher harassed a young girl and threaten to kill her mother.
 Please let me know if this is someone you want representing your school or caring for children. 💚 pic.twitter.com/LCggigQdqI